 YouTube:

-- Use white text with black outline
+- White text with black outline

-- Default YouTube player styling works well
+- Default styling works

-- Upload SRT with video for toggling
+- Upload SRT with the video for toggling

 Instagram/TikTok:

-- Centered or top-third positioning
+- Centered or top-third

-- Burn into video (can't toggle)
+- Burn into the video (no toggle)

 Professional/Corporate:

-- Subtle, clean fonts
+- Clean fonts

 - Brand color accents

-- Lower-third positioning
+- Lower-third position

-- Separate subtitle track preferred
+- Separate track preferred

 E-Learning:

-- Ample reading time
+- Plenty of reading time

-- Synchronized with on-screen content
+- Sync with on-screen content

-- Consider closed captions with speaker IDs
+- Use closed captions with speaker IDs

 3. Handle Multi-Language Content

-- Transcribe video in original language
+- Transcribe in the original language

-- Export transcript as text
+- Export as text

 - Re-import translated text with original timestamps